DuckBoss/Programming-Challenges/README.md

 # Programming-Challenges
-A comprehensive list of solved programming challenges that are done for practice.
+A comprehensive list of solved practice programming challenges.